Verlander, Alcantara are unanimous Cy Young Award winners

 Fried was 14-7 with a 2.48 ERA and 170 strikeouts.
 He was a first-time All-Star and helped lead the Braves to their fifth straight NL East crown.

-Cease was 14-8 and ranked second to Verlander in the AL with a 2.20 ERA.
+Cease was 14-8 and ranked second to Verlander with a 2.20 ERA.
 He had a career-high 227 strikeouts and went 14 consecutive starts this summer without allowing more than one earned run.

 Manoah went 16-7 with a 2.24 ERA in his second season.
 He had 180 strikeouts and went 4-0 with a 0.88 ERA in his last six starts to help the Blue Jays make the playoffs.